tregubovav-dev/TaurusTLS/README.md

 You may install TaurusTLS into the 64-bit Integrated Development Environment (IDE) using the same procedure.

-If you have [TMS Smart Setup](https://doc.tmssoftware.com/smartsetup/), you can do the following to install TaurusTLS:
+If you have [TMS Smart Setup](https://doc.tmssoftware.com/smartsetup/) with **no credentials** required, go to the "TMS Smart Setup Console", and do the following to install TaurusTLS:

 ```
 tms configure